-The manager-turned-new-owner of her favorite coffee café straightened the books on the table by the fireplace, stood, and waved with her greeting.
+The manager-now-new-owner of her favorite coffee café straightened the books on the table by the fireplace, righted, and waved with her greeting.
 “Hey, Phoebe.
 You’re a little late this morning.
 How’re you doing?”

 “Ugh, tired.”
 The noise that woke her could be blamed, but thoughts of the sexy cowboy had left her wide-eyed for a while, too.
 She walked to the main counter and dropped her bag next to the register, nodded at the young woman on the other side, and leaned a hip against the wood while she added to Hazel, “Didn’t get enough sleep.”

 “And why not?
 Couldn’t get that last chapter finished?”
 Hazel’s short, thick legs carried the elderly woman with a surprising lightness as she joined her.

 She spoke to the young lady patiently waiting for her order.
 “Could I please have—”

 “The usual, Ms. Anderson?” the barista over behind the coffee machines called out.

 “Oh, Joel, yes, please.”
 She cringed a moment, wondering if she’d gotten his name right.
 After all this time, she should remember.
 Something about the guy didn’t stick, though, except he’d said he wanted to be a writer.
 Who didn’t?
 She always wanted to push the hair out of his eyes.
 He had to be at least twenty-five and the style, or lack of, seemed too young.
 She couldn’t see his nametag, but the smile on his face told her she hadn’t screwed up.

 The girl behind the register bit her bottom lip, looking nervous.
 “Umm, sorry, what’s your usual?”